myTerminal/presentations/recursion-memoization-and-more/README.md

 ### Notes

-And this brings us to what we needed: we almost have a Y-combinator.
+And this brings us to what we needed: **we almost have a Y-combinator**.

 ## Y-Combinator: We made it!